relvaner/actor4j-core/Readme.md

 ## Installation ##

 I am currently working on a new version `1.1.0` for `Actor4j`.
-In the near future the new version and also the other modules will be available as a Maven dependency, as far as possible.
+In the near future the new version and also the other libraries will be available as a Maven dependency, as far as possible.
 The entire documentation is more related to the new version `1.1.0`.

 Currently you can add the following Maven dependency to your `pom.xml` file: